 You may find all our FREE promo materials on our website downloads page.
 Visit the downloads page and choose what materials would be excellent for your event.
 Unfortunately, we do not have the resources to print these for you but hopefully having free downloads makes up for it.

 While there is no exact science on how to get people to attend an event, you may want to consider the following options: get in contact with your local newspaper announcing your event and providing details, create a FaceBook event and invite your followers, send out a save the date in your newsletter with updates about the events and follow-up reminders, create teasers or agenda posts on social media, create a link to register to your event so you know about how many to expect, and send out flyers to target attendee audiences.
 Is someone special attending, or will there be a unique performance?
 Let others know!
 There are many ways to spread the word about your event.
 Don’t forget to invite your friends and family, they will always show up.

 There are many ways to contact your local or national media outlets.
 Reach out to a journalist you know to have them write about or cover your event for the day!
 If you do not know a journalist, research some local and national newspapers, TV stations or radio stations that you could reach out to.
-Then, please send in a request using their contact form, providing them with the pitch of your story and event.
-You may also try to contact journalists directly (if their email is available or through social media) who have covered a similar topic previously.
+Then, send in a request using their contact form, providing them with the pitch of your story and event.
+You may also try to contact journalists directly (if their email or phone number is available or through social media) who have covered a similar topic previously.
 It is best to reach out to journalists 3 to 4 weeks in advance of your event, so you have time to follow up with them, or they have time to schedule the story.

 Remember to include in your pitch that your event is part of a broader worldwide celebration and the importance of it on a local scale.
 Good luck!

 Absolutely!
 We love to keep track of what is happening worldwide and to get a greater sense of the global impact.
 Please send these articles or links to the reports as attachments to our feedback survey after World Fish Migration Day.